 Imagine walking into a space with a white floor, white walls, white ceiling and in the middle, a white table with white chairs.
 How boring is that?
 Rooms become tedious and bland with no dominating element.

 Once you add a focal point and a few visual accents, like a red vase, you engage the eyes, make the interior more interesting and create an effective design.
-To add emphasis you can hang a red pendant above the table or paint each chair bright red.

 Creating a focal point for the purpose of emphasis

 There are several different ways creating focal point in interior design.
 Here are few most common examples: